Undertone0809/imarkdown/README.md

 - Batch Conversion: It supports batch conversion of single or multiple files, as well as formatting and renaming of generated files.
 - Highly Customizable: By inheriting the `MdAdapter` class, you can easily implement custom URL conversion for different image servers.
 - Image Server Adapters: Currently, only Aliyun OSS is supported as an image server.
 Contributions are welcome to add support for more types of image servers.
+- Custom recognition format: With ElementFinder, users can customize the search method for elements (such as image addresses) to meet the needs of special element recognition.

 ## Target Audience